ctaggart/SourceLink/README.md

 - dotnet pack does not include pdb files by default

-  Update to SourceLink 2.7.4 which [adds .pdb files](https://github.com/ctaggart/SourceLink/pull/291) to the list of files to pack.
   Update to SourceLink 2.7 which [adds .pdb files](https://github.com/ctaggart/SourceLink/pull/291) to the list of files to pack.

 - Visual Studio does not debug into embedded source files